Class History: 1969

 b.
 Learned "the hull and the deck and keel and the truck of the law is—OBEY."

-With reveille at 0600 and taps at 2200 and much to learn in between—marching, sailing, boxing, rifle and pistol qualifications along with an accelerated introduction to our new military lifestyle—we made it to the late August Parents’ Weekend somewhat diminished in size (individually and as a class) and proud to show off before our families but secretly dreading the Brigade’s return in September.
+With reveille at 0600 and taps at 2200 and much to learn in between—marching, sailing, boxing, rifle and pistol qualifications along with an accelerated introduction to our new military lifestyle—we made it to the late-August Parents’ Weekend somewhat diminished in size (individually and as a class) and proud to show off before our families but secretly dreading the Brigade’s return in September.

-Fears confirmed, our Academy education was broadened over the next nine months as we learned to come around, shove out, hang around, make chow calls, perform uniform races, drop for 69 push ups over and over again, and close upper classmen’s windows in the middle of the night without being noticed so that they would be more comfortable upon awakening.
+Fears confirmed, our Academy education was broadened over the next nine months as we learned to come around, shove out, hang around, make chow calls, perform uniform races, drop for 69 push-ups over and over again, and close upper classmen’s windows in the middle of the night without being noticed so that they would be more comfortable upon awakening.
 Their comfort, not ours, was clearly a major objective of our plebe year.
-The fall also brought a challenging academic program, our first exposure to the excitement of a Navy football season, and the realization that our transformation into midshipmen was mirrored by our girlfriends’ and dates’ transformation into “drags.”
-Guided by Mrs. M’s (Mrs. “Emmy” Marshall) Drag’s Handbook, we experienced the charms of Drag House accommodations and rode on Drag Bus adventures to football games.
-Despite our best spirit efforts at many “spontaneous” plebe pep rallies, including some “over the wall” ventures into Annapolis, the football team went 4-4-2.
+The fall also brought a challenging academic program, our first exposure to the excitement of a Navy football season, and the realization that our transformations into midshipmen were mirrored by our girlfriends’ and dates’ transformations into "drags."
+Guided by Mrs. M’s (Mrs. Mary A. Marshall) Drag’s Handbook, we experienced the charms of Drag House accommodations and rode on Drag Bus adventures to football games.
+Despite our best spirit efforts at many "spontaneous" plebe pep rallies, including some "over the wall" ventures into Annapolis, the football team went 4-4-2.
 We beat arch-rival Maryland for the last time and hoped that victory in our first experience with the legendary Army-Navy game would give us a chance for a winning season.
-Alas, we only tied Army 7-7, and had to settle for a traded cadet cuff link as our only solace as we made the miserable three plus hour bus trip back to Annapolis—with no chance for “carry-on” until Christmas that a win would normally entitle plebes to enjoy.
+Alas, we only tied Army 7-7, and had to settle for a traded cadet cuff link as our only solace as we made the miserable three plus hour bus trip back to Annapolis—with no chance for "carry-on" until Christmas that a win would normally entitle plebes to enjoy.
 However, the football team captain did convince the brigade commander to give us one week’s worth of carry-on in recognition of our spirit and support of the team.
 Besides Navy sports, our other source of excitement was the prospect of female social contact.
-Whether we had a regular drag or not, we all got to experience the charms of Plebe Tea Dances (“Tea Fights”) in Dahlgren Hall, wondering what would step out from behind the curtain, and surging ahead or astern in line depending on the upperclassmen’s hand signals from the balcony above.
+Whether we had a regular drag or not, we all got to experience the charms of Plebe Tea Dances ("Tea Fights") in Dahlgren Hall, wondering who or what would step out from behind the curtain, and surging ahead or astern in line depending on the upperclassmen’s hand signals from the balcony above.